bioconda/bioconda-recipes/docs/source/contributor/faqs.rst

 If you are developing a new recipe or are trying to update or improve an existing one, it can be helpful to know
 which elements and values can appear in ``meta.yaml``.

-Conda has this information available [here](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html).
+Conda has this information available `here <https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html>`_.
 Please check that you are looking at the correct version of the documentation for the current conda version used by bioconda.